 - Partnering: I had a client who wanted me to present at their annual conference.
 It was right in the middle of my travel time.
 So I brought in another coach/consultant to partner with me and meet the company’s need.

 - Teamwork: I have a contract with the City of New York to provide professional training and development.
-I had developed a team from the start of even bidding on it.
+I had developed a team from the start of even bidding on it, working with the best professionals for this, from a directory of professionals online.
 The team continued to work and move the contract forward even though I was traveling.
 I had to make decisions along the way, but that was done through emails and phone calls.
 I didn’t have to be there.

 - Getting coached: Planning this shift in my business model was overwhelming and scary.
 So many choices and decisions.
 Very much out of my comfort zone.
 Traveling by myself had its good points and fearful points.
 Getting coached helped me see things differently, focus on my strengths, kept me accountable to get things done.